 Dine Rewards can earn you 50% off your meal (up to a maximum value).
 You get rewards by making three qualified visits within six consecutive months to Bonefish Grill, Outback Steakhouse, Fleming’s Prime Steakhouse & Wine Bar, and Carrabba’s Italian Grill at participating locations.

-To have a visit quality, you have to spend a minimum of a minimum of $40 on food and non-alcoholic beverages at Fleming’s Prime Steakhouse & Wine Bar or $20 at Outback Steakhouse, Bonefish Grill, or Carrabba’s Italian Grill.
+To have a visit quality, you have to spend a minimum of $40 on food and non-alcoholic beverages at Fleming’s Prime Steakhouse & Wine Bar or $20 at Outback Steakhouse, Bonefish Grill, or Carrabba’s Italian Grill.
 Alcohol, discounts, gift cards, tips, and taxes are not included in the minimum amount spent.

-A qualified visit expires six months from the date you earned it and the 50% off reward expires 90 days after your third qualifying visit.
+A qualified visit expires six months from the date you earned it, and the 50% off reward expires 90 days after your third qualifying visit.
 You can track your progress on your account dashboard on their websites,

 Once you’ve earned a Dine Reward, you can get up to $20 off at Outback Steakhouse, Bonefish Grill, or Carrabba’s Italian Grill, or $40 off at Fleming’s Prime Steakhouse & Wine Bar.
 The reward applies to food and non-alcoholic drinks.
 It does not work for alcoholic beverages, taxes, or tips.

 To redeem your rewards, just let your server know you are a Dine Rewards Member and you’d like to use your rewards.
-You can also redeem rewards through the Carrabba’s Italian Grill or Outback Steakhouse apps.

 22. Some restaurants have closed